 The infamous Thailand full moon party takes place on the Island of Koh Phangan.
-What started with a few backpackers a couple decades ago has grown to a massive party of tens of thousands.
+What started with a few backpackers a couple of decades ago has grown to a massive party of tens of thousands.

 This weekend market is one of the most popular markets in the city, probably because it’s so close to Bangkok.

-When people ask me what they should do in Chiang Mai I always suggest spending some time volunteering at the Elephant Nature Park.
+When people ask me what they should do in Chiang Mai, I always suggest spending some time volunteering at the Elephant Nature Park.

 This park has become famous globally.
-They help rehabilitate elephants that have spent years suffering the abuses of captivity and get them ready to release back into the wild. (it’s definitely a bucket list idea)
+They help rehabilitate elephants that have spent years suffering the abuses of captivity and get them ready to release back into the wild. (it’s a bucket list idea)

-Dotted throughout the palace are large, gold statues.
+Dotted throughout the palace are large gold statues.
 It is also home to a famous reclining Buddha.

-The price ticket is a little steep at $16, but it is definitely worth checking out, especially if this is your first time in Southeast Asia.
+The price ticket is a little steep at $16, but it is worth checking out, especially if this is your first time in Southeast Asia.

 This elaborate royal palace was built over 250 years ago.
-The massive complex is teeming with golden buildings covered in gems even to this day it is the most grandiose palace I’ve ever seen.
+The massive complex is teeming with golden buildings covered in gems.
+Even to this day it is the most grandiose palace I’ve ever seen.

 Dotted throughout the palace are enormous gold statues.
 It is also home to a famous reclining Buddha.

-The price ticket is a little steep at $16, but the royal palace is a note-worthy site when backpacking Thailand.
+The price ticket is a little steep at $16, but the royal palace is a noteworthy site when backpacking Thailand.